 About Gail L. Jenner

-Gail Jenner is an award-winning author of two historical novels, several western short stories and novellas, and seven nonfiction, regional, histories.
-Her most recent release, from Two Dot is SOURDOUGH BISCUITS AND PIONEER PIES, both a history of and collection of more than 120 historic recipes!
+Her 2017 release from Two Dot was SOURDOUGH BISCUITS AND PIONEER PIES, both a history of and collection of more than 120 historic recipes!
 Her 2016 release was HISTORIC REDWOOD NATIONAL AND STATE PARKS, from Lyons Press (2016) – which won a Bronze in the 2017 IPPY (Independent Publishers) Competition.
 She also edited/contributed to the 2014 anthology, ANKLE HIGH AND KNEE DEEP, by Two Dot.
 It is a collection of memoir/reflections by 40+ rural/ranch women, from all over the West.
 In its first week on amazon.com, it reached #3 in the Top List of books on Rural/Country Living.

 Gail is married to fourth generation cattle rancher, Doug Jenner, and lives in a rural mountain valley in Northern California.
-They have 3 children, all married, and have eight grandchildren.
-Hobbies include: gardening; cooking; reading and historical/genealogical research for projects; working with her horse; entertaining family and friends; volunteerism at Fort Jones’ museum, the Siskiyou Co.
-Museum, and Fort Jones’ Library; traveling; music; and almost anything that comes along.
+They have 3 children, all married, and 8 grandchildren.
+Her interests include working with her husband on the ranch and as a partner in Jenner Family Beef; gardening; cooking; historical/genealogical research; part-time teaching; volunteering at the Siskiyou Co.
+Museum; and working with Siskiyou County CattleWomen.